MW 21.9x10 / N38 - neodymium magnet

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
-Furthermore, small elements of these magnets have the potential to hinder the diagnostic process after entering the body.
+- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
+Additionally, miniscule components of these devices are able to hinder the diagnostic process in case of swallowing.

 Safety Precautions